 - Consider using ASCII characters and paragraph separator lines to help make your text easier to read and the important information stand out.

-- We gave you a list of what to avoid when writing your descriptions.
+- We gave you a list of what to avoid when writing your description.

 - The YouTube algorithm looks for patterns so you should use text paragraphs across all your videos.

-- We gave you a list of things that would help you write your descriptions more efficiently.
+- We gave you a list of things that would help you write your description more efficiently.